Lattice Boltzmann Scheme associated with flexible Prandtl number and specific heat ratio based on the polyatomic ES-BGK model: Polyatomic ES-BGK model: Description with two distribution functions

-This kinetic equation can be reduced to two distribution function, i.e. the distribution function of mass $g(\bm{\xi})$ and that of energy $h(\bm{\xi})$.
-This idea is proposed by C.K.Chu\cite{chu1965kinetic}\cite{chu1965kinetic2} and V.A.Rykov\cite{rykov1975model}.
-Their main aim is to save computational resource.
-When the idea is applied to the LBM, there is another advantage that it is not necessary to discretize $\epsilon$ on lattices.
-The lattices employed in the scheme proposed by this work are DnQb models.
-These lattice models are easier to be constructed than the ones in which both the translational velocity of particle and the new introduced parameter are discretized \cite{watari2007finite,tsutahara2008new,yudistiawan2010higher,yan2011flux}.
+where $\tau$, $\nu$, and $\kappa$ are constants.
+The kinetic equation can be reduced to two distribution functions, namely the mass distribution function $g(\bm{\xi})$ and the energy distribution function $h(\bm{\xi})$, as proposed by C.K.Chu \cite{chu1965kinetic,chu1965kinetic2} and V.A.Rykov \cite{rykov1975model}.
+This approach has the advantage of reducing computational resources, as well as eliminating the need to discretize $\epsilon$ in the discrete velocity space when applied to the Lattice Boltzmann Method (LBM).
+The lattices employed in this scheme are DnQb models, which are simpler to design than those requiring the discretization of both the translational velocity of the particle and the newly introduced parameter \cite{watari2007finite,tsutahara2008new,yudistiawan2010higher,yan2011flux}.